ga-wdi-lessons/angular-firebase/readme.md

 #### What Is Firebase?

-Firebase is a cloud-based database service.
-Not only can we access it programmatically using code, but we can also interact with data via a graphical interface in the browser.
+Firebase is a PaaS, or "Platform as a Service."
+That means it offers a number of cloud-based computing services, including the one that matters to us today: a realtime database.
+Not only can we access a Firebase DB programmatically using code, but we can also interact with data via a graphical interface in the browser.

 Unlike Postgres, Firebase is a NoSQL database.
 This means that information is not stored in tables and it does not make use of associations like `has_many` or `belongs_to`.
 Instead, information in a NoSQL database is stored in one big JSON tree.
 We will go more into what exactly it means to use a NoSQL database when we explore Javascript back-ends after Project 3.